Reviews You Can Rely On

 On the Frame

 That being said, not all frame mounts are created equal, and if the one that comes with your lock doesn't perform well, there are aftermarket options available for you.
 Because many consumers tend to complain about the frame mounts that accompany U-locks, our reviewers tested the Huldit U-lock Holder, which straps any-size U-lock to your frame with an adjustable hook and loop closure.
-We really liked this mount, which was easy to use, and it didn't slip much on our commutes on mildly rough roads.
+We liked this mount, which was easy to use and didn't slip much on our commutes on mildly rough roads.

 bike lock - the huldit bike lock holder fits all models of u-locks and can make...